kbroman/ProgrammingNotes/linux_issues.md

 - VPN not working with eduroam, though it does work with wired ethernet connection.
 Actually, a week later it seemed to work.
 Not sure why.

-- Periodic troubles logging in, with a spinning circle and then a message "Authentication error" repeat some number of times.
-  Sometimes it ends up logging in, sometimes repeats a ton of times so I eventually restart at which point all is fine.

-  - System 76 suggested re-installing the login manager, gdm3

-    ```shell
-    sudo apt install --reinstall gdm3
-    ```

-  - Well, that didn't work, so following their second suggestion of purging and re-installing:

-    ```shell
-    sudo apt purge gdm3
-    sudo apt install gdm3
-    ```